You may have noticed small, green caterpillars on your cabbage plants. These pests are likely cabbage loopers.

 In this article, we will discuss different ways to control them naturally.
 Let’s get started!

-They are yellow-green caterpillars that chew irregular holes in the leaves of certain crops.
+They are yellow-green caterpillars with white stripes along their sides.
+These caterpillars chew irregular holes in the leaves of cabbage and other cruciferous crops.

 These leaf eaters are named for their movement, which involves arching their backs to form a loop before projecting the rest of the body forward [1].